 The First Presbyterian Church of Lakeland has served the community for more than 125 years.
-Click on the photos to explore the history of FPC of Lakeland.

 The First Presbyterian Church of Lakeland was formally organized in the community schoolhouse on March 7, 1885.
 The organizing pastor was The Reverend Caleb Jones.
 Two months later, the congregation built its first sanctuary—the first church building in Lakeland—on south Tennessee Avenue between Main and Lemon streets.

 By 1919, the church had outgrown the first building, and a new building of buff brick was built on South Massachusetts Avenue overlooking Lake Mirror.
 FPC was well-known for its large adult Sunday School classes.
 The Regular Fellows Men’s class, had a membership of over 200 and its own radio program.